 If you are hiking and then putting on your dress at the end of the trail, make sure you have separate hiking clothes.
 Besides that, here are a few things that you’ll likely want for your elopement day (and other days you plan on hiking too).

 ExOfficio Women’s Undies – You can wear these for multiple days, wash them in the sink, and hang them off your backpack to dry.
 So if you want to be adventure-ready for your post-elopement road trip with a ton of hikes planned?
 These will be great.

 Kula Cloth – This antimicrobial pee cloth is perfect for when you have to use the restroom while on the trail.
 I use it for our backpacking trips, when camping, on the trail, etc. It easily straps to your pack and you can wash it in the sink or the washer at home!

-Socks – You can wear stylish socks for photos, but we recommend upgrading to socks that will help avoid blisters, stay dry if you step in a puddle, etc. Check out our elopement gear guide for our sock recommendations!
+Socks – You can wear stylish socks for photos, but we recommend upgrading to socks that will help avoid blisters, stay dry if you step in a puddle, etc. Check out my elopement gear guide for my sock recommendations (and more)!

 Dresses for Each Landscape

 There is no exact dress for each type of landscape, but there are a few tips for finding the right dress: